microsoft/Mastering-the-Marketplace/docs/learning-paths/index.md

 layout: default
 keywords: Azure AppSource Marketplace SaaS
 comments: false

+title: 🚦Learning paths - What do you want to learn today?

+hide:
+  - toc
 ---

-# 🚦What do you want to learn today?

 - [Getting started with the marketplace](./getting-started.md)
 - [For your customers](./customer.md)